wanhuz/bookstack-google-sheets-integration/README.md

 - The sheet will load in **preview mode** by default.
 - Click the **floating grid/pencil icon** to toggle between preview and edit modes of the Google Sheet.
-- Click the **gear icon** to open the BookStack page editor.
+- Click the **gear icon** to open the Bookstack page editor.

 ---

 ## Known Limitations

 - Mobile horizontal touch scrolling may feel awkward inside the iframe.
-- The hack relies on position: fixed for fullscreen behavior, which can conflict with some custom BookStack themes or plugins.
+- The hack relies on position: fixed for fullscreen behavior, which can conflict with some custom Bookstack themes or plugins.

 ## License

-MIT License – free to use and modify for personal or organizational BookStack instances.
+MIT License – free to use and modify for personal or organizational Bookstack instances.